perrette/scribe/README.md

 One workaround is to use the Xorg version of GNOME: in `etc/gdm3/custom.conf` uncomment `# WaylandEnable=false` and restart your computer.

-Another workaround with Wayland is to use the low-level `uinput` backend but that requires that `scribe` is run as root (sudo), and likely other configurations like activating the `uinput` system module (`sudo modprobe uinput` for a one-time test, or adding `uinput` to `/etc/modules-load.d/modules.conf` to make that persistent).
-Moreover, since `uinput` really only simulates key strokes, your keyboard must be set with an appropriate layout, for example to have the letter `é` you'd want a French or Italian layout otherwise the English will drop it or replace with something else.
-Another caveat I encountered the caveat that the special characters were inserted at the wrong place.
+Another workaround while staying with Wayland is to use the low-level `uinput` backend of `pynput`, but that requires that `scribe` is run as root (sudo), and likely other configurations like activating the `uinput` system module (`sudo modprobe uinput` for a one-time test, or adding `uinput` to `/etc/modules-load.d/modules.conf` to make that persistent).
+Moreover, the keyboard must be set with an appropriate layout, for example to have the letter `é` you'd want a French or Italian layout otherwise the English will drop it or replace with something else.
+Another caveat I encountered is that the special characters (`é`) were inserted at the wrong place.
 Adding a small delay was enough to fix that with the additional parameter `--latency 0.01` Finally if you run as sudo you may need to reset some environment variable so that the list of audio devices (`XDG_RUNTIME_DIR`) and the download folder remain the same.
 To sum-up, that gives something like:
 ```bash
 sudo modprobe uinput
 sudo HOME=$HOME XDG_RUNTIME_DIR=$XDG_RUNTIME_DIR PYNPUT_BACKEND_KEYBOARD=uinput $(which scribe)  --latency 0.01